The Pad\'e interpolation method applied to additive difference Painlev\'e equations

 where the determinant $\tau_{m,n}$ is given by

-These determinant formulae of the generalized hypergeometric solutions (\ref{eq:E6solad}) are given in terms of the terminating hypergeometric series ${}_3F_2$.
-A certain $1 \times 1$ determinant formula has been constructed in terms of the non-terminating ${}_3F_2$ in \cite{Kajiwara08, KNY17}, and the general determinant formulae have not been given yet in terms of the non-terminating ${}_3F_2$ as far as we know.
+These determinant formulae of the generalized hypergeometric solutions (\ref{eq:E6solad}) are given in terms of the hypergeometric function ${}_3F_2$.
+A certain $1 \times 1$ determinant formula has been constructed in terms of the hypergeometric function ${}_3F_2$ in \cite{Kajiwara08, KNY17}.